• Home |

 Rifle

-It'll depend on your rifle, the brand, and bullet it likes best.
-You might not have any trouble cycling rounds, but you might find that you're much more accurate with a specific round compared to others.
+Your ideal 270 hunting ammo depends on what your own rifle likes best.
+You might not have any trouble cycling any one type of round, but you might find that you're more accurate with one round over another.

 Budget